realworldocaml/book/book/maps-and-hashtables/README.md

 ##### The Perils of Polymorphic Compare

-Polymorphic compare is awfully convenient, but it has serious downsides and should be used with care.
-To understand the problem, it helps to understand how polymorphic compare works.
+Polymorphic compare is awfully convenient, but it has serious downsides and should mostly be avoided in production code.
+To understand why, it helps to understand how polymorphic compare works.

 Polymorphic compare operates directly on the runtime representation of OCaml values, walking the structure of those values without regard for their type.
-This is convenient because it provides a comparison function that works for most OCaml values without having to write any type-specific code.

 And despite ignoring types, it mostly behaves as you would hope.
-Comparisons on `int`s and `float`s respect the ordinary ordering of numeric values, and simple containers like strings, lists, and arrays are compared lexicographically.
-It also works on almost every OCaml type, with some important exceptions like functions.
+Comparisons on `int`s and `float`s respect the ordinary ordering of numeric values, and containers like strings, lists, and arrays are compared lexicographically.
+And it works on almost every OCaml type, with some important exceptions like functions.

-But the type-oblivious nature of polymorphic compare means that it peeks under ordinary abstraction boundaries, and that can lead to some deeploy confusing results.
+But the type-oblivious nature of polymorphic compare means that it peeks under ordinary abstraction boundaries, and that can lead to some deeply confusing results.
 Maps themselves provide a great example of this.
 Consider the following two maps.

 ```ocaml env=main